 Since most national parks try to have as little footprint as possible on the land, there are no light sources at night.
 If you’ll be staying for sunset or star gazing (both highly recommended), bring a flashlight or headlamp to keep you safe.
 Make sure the batteries are working, and pack some extras, just in case.

 Since Joshua Tree is a stellar place for stargazing, you might enjoy bringing a travel telescope to do some astral photography or to geek out on the wonders of the solar system.
-There are a wide variety of travel telescopes that range in pricing.
+There are a wide variety of travel telescopes that range in price.
 The Gskyer Telescope is an excellent choice if traveling with kids since it’s user-friendly and can be hooked up to a smartphone so you can take pictures and view the night sky through the bigger screen.
 The Celestron is another lightweight travel telescope that is excellent for beginners.
 Straightforward and easy to use.

 A power bank to charge your phone is always a wise choice when visiting Joshua Tree.
 Because there is little to no cell service in the park, your phone might drain its battery faster looking for a connection.
 The power bank we use can charge an iPhone two times on one battery.
 We also have a power bank that uses solar energy to charge.
 A solar charger can be an excellent additional choice if you are camping or backpacking through the park.
 We like this solar charger for its durable and waterproof shell built for travel.